David Kerr is a BAFTA-winning comedy director.

-On Christmas Eve 2020, Roald & Beatrix: The Tail Of The Curious Mouse first screened on Sky One.
+On Christmas Eve 2020, Roald & Beatrix: The Tail Of The Curious Mouse , premiered on Sky One.

-A feature-length film about the real-life meeting of two of Britain's most beloved children's authors, it stars Dawn French, Alison Steadman, Nina Sosanya, Rob Brydon, Jessica Hynes, Bill Bailey and Nick Mohammed.
+A feature-length film about the real-life meeting of two of Britain's most beloved children's authors, it stars Dawn French, Alison Steadman, Nina Sosanya, Jessica Hynes and Nick Mohammed.

-David honed his comedy chops in TV, winning Best Comedy BAFTA for directing That Mitchell and Webb Look (BBC), starring David Mitchell, Robert Webb and Olivia Colman.
+David honed his comedy chops in TV, winning Best Comedy BAFTA for That Mitchell and Webb Look (BBC), starring David Mitchell, Robert Webb and Olivia Colman.

-Based in London, David holds British and Irish passports and a current 0-1 US visa.
+Based in London, he holds British and Irish passports and a current 0-1 US visa.